xeolabs/xeometry-guide/introduction.md

 [![](assets/transparency.png)](http://xeolabs.com/xeometry/examples/#guidebook_transparency)

-Once everything's looking the way we want it, we can save the viewer to a JSON bookmark.
+Once everything's looking the way we want it to, we can save the viewer to a JSON bookmark.

 ```javascript
 var bookmark = viewer.getBookmark();